SrijanBadhya/Debsoc/Running the PES Debsoc.md

 For the purposes of this debate, the cycle of strength is described by the following proverb: Hard times create strong men, Strong men create easy times, Easy times create weak men, Weak men create hard times.

-48. This house prefers a world where graduate programs do not admit students applying immediately after their undergraduate course of study DONE
+48. This house prefers a world where graduate programs do not admit students applying immediately after their undergraduate course of study.

 49. This house supports the complete replacement of human teachers with artificial intelligence in schools.
-DONE

-50. Motion: This house regrets the rise in gentle parenting Infoslide: Gentle parenting content has been trending on social media recently.
-Gentle
+50. Motion: This house regrets the rise in gentle parenting.

-parenting is based on the idea that children are capable and whole beings, and that they should be partners in making choices.
-Parents that practice gentle parenting rarely say no to their children and often try to redirect their

-children or encourage them to confront the natural consequences of their

-actions rather than imposing specific punishments.
+Infoslide: Gentle parenting content has been trending on social media recently.
+Gentle parenting is based on the idea that children are capable and whole beings, and that they should be partners in making choices.
+Parents that practice gentle parenting rarely say no to their children and often try to redirect their children or encourage them to confront the natural consequences of their actions rather than imposing specific punishments.

-51. This house regrets the rise of the narrative "If he wanted to he would"

-The narrative "If he wanted to, he would" conveys the idea that genuine care and prioritization are demonstrated through deliberate action.
-Conversely, a lack of action is often interpreted as a lack of desire or interest.
-This narrative gained popularity on TikTok, where users—predominantly women—shared videos showcasing thoughtful gestures from their partners, such as buying flowers or planning elaborate dates, often accompanied by this caption.

 52. This house regrets the narrative that all failed relationships are learning experiences.

 53. This house prefers a world where relationships are seen as a duty as opposed to one driven by passion.
-DONE

 54. meme motion: Assuming the existence of artificial uterus that allows us to create children without sex, This house would mandate all individuals to undergo Momijection.